Skip to content

 </select>

-Slow Project Startup Speed
+Slow Project Startup

-• Caused by default Snowflake ID initialization
+• Caused by initializing default Snowflake ID

-1. Check the local hostname
+1. Check your local hostname

 127.0.0.1 localhost nieqiurong-PC